radio-astro-tools/statcont/README.md

 This is a list of publications using STATCONT:

  - *Radio outburst from a massive (proto)star.
-When accretion turns into ejection*<br />  by: Cesaroni et al. 2018, A&A, 612, A103 ([link](https://ui.adsabs.harvard.edu/abs/2018A%26A...612A.103C/abstract))
+When accretion turns into ejection*<br /> by Cesaroni et al. 2018, A&A, 612, A103 ([link](https://ui.adsabs.harvard.edu/abs/2018A%26A...612A.103C/abstract))

- - *Distributed Star Formation throughout the Galactic Center Cloud Sgr B2*  by: Ginsburg et al. 2018, ApJ, 853, 171 ([link](https://ui.adsabs.harvard.edu/abs/2018ApJ...853..171G/abstract))
+ - *Distributed Star Formation throughout the Galactic Center Cloud Sgr B2*<br /> by Ginsburg et al. 2018, ApJ, 853, 171 ([link](https://ui.adsabs.harvard.edu/abs/2018ApJ...853..171G/abstract))

  - *The physical and chemical structure of Sagittarius B2 - II.
-Continuum millimeter emission of SgrB2(M) and SgrB2(N) with ALMA*  by: Sanchez-Monge et al. 2017, A&A, 604, A6 ([link](https://ui.adsabs.harvard.edu/abs/2017A%26A...604A...6S/abstract))
+Continuum millimeter emission of SgrB2(M) and SgrB2(N) with ALMA*<br /> by Sanchez-Monge et al. 2017, A&A, 604, A6 ([link](https://ui.adsabs.harvard.edu/abs/2017A%26A...604A...6S/abstract))

- - *Chasing disks around O-type (proto)stars: Evidence from ALMA observations*  by: Cesaroni et al. 2017, A&A, 602, A59 ([link](https://ui.adsabs.harvard.edu/abs/2017A%26A...602A..59C/abstract))
+ - *Chasing disks around O-type (proto)stars: Evidence from ALMA observations*<br />  by Cesaroni et al. 2017, A&A, 602, A59 ([link](https://ui.adsabs.harvard.edu/abs/2017A%26A...602A..59C/abstract))